furkangursoy/InfMaxDeterministicLTM/README.md

 # InfMaxDeterministicLTM

-Material for the paper titled "Influence maximization in social networks under deterministic linear threshold model"
+F. Gursoy and D. Gunnec, Influence maximization in social networks under deterministic linear threshold model, Knowledge-Based Systems.
+2018.

 The preprint of the manuscript is available in this repository.
 Alternatively, you can use the following link for accessing the manuscript through the publisher's website: https://doi.org/10.1016/j.knosys.2018.07.040